iPhone and iPad: Using cellular networks while in another country

 - What are the international numbers for voicemail and customer support?

 When roaming in another country, iPhone and iPad will automatically select the best network for use while roaming.
 However, you can manually specify a network using the following steps:

 - Tap Settings > Carrier and turn off Automatic.
 Wait until available networks appear (this can take up to two minutes).

-- Tap to select the carrier you wish to use.
+- Tap the carrier you wish to use.

 - Return to the main Settings screen.

-If you do not have an international data plan, turn off Cellular Data and/or Data Roaming to avoid data roaming charges:
+If you don't have an international data plan, turn off Cellular Data and Data Roaming to avoid data roaming charges:

 - iPad: Tap Settings > Cellular Data

-When data roaming and cellular data are off, you should not see a cellular-network indicator in the status bar.
+When data roaming and cellular data are off, the cellular-network indicator in the status bar should be hidden.

 - If your date or time are incorrect after arriving, verify Automatic Time Zone is enabled in Settings > General > Date & Time > Set Automatically.